Climate Change Actions – Canada Reduces Crude Oil Processing, USA Invests in Renewables

 US crude oil production rose by 94% from 2011 to 2018.
 Giant oil companies Chevron and Exxon Mobil are pumping capital into shale oil in Texas and New Mexico.

 Some firms have decided to slow down growth and lower capital spending.
-Bob Brackett of Bernstein, a research firm, says this could also reflect a geological and technical limit as productivity per square foot of shale basins is declining.
+Bob Brackett of Bernstein, a research firm, notes that this decline could also reflect a geological and technical limit, as productivity per square foot of shale basins is decreasing.
 He says it will continue to peak until 2022 and then plateau.

 The plummeting oil prices and depletion of oil reserves could also make firms struggle, the article says.

-Depletion of the oil wells in America and Canada’s commitment to their climate policies despite abundant bitumen resources could push these giant economies to invest more in renewable sources of energy.
+The depletion of oil wells in America and Canada’s commitment to their climate policies, despite having abundant bitumen resources, could prompt these giant economies to invest more in renewable energy sources.

-In Texas, 300-foot wind turbines are beginning to be erected on cotton fields.
-There are 120 of them now, while 120 more are being added, according to the Economist article.
+In Texas, 300-foot wind turbines are being erected on cotton fields.
+There are currently 120 of them, with 120 more being added, according to the Economist article.
 Thanks to a Danish energy firm that started this project two years ago.

 This is ironic in a state that ushered the world into the oil age.
-Each wind turbine generates enough power for 1000 homes.
-Wind energy now supplies 20% of Texas’ electricity demand.
+Each wind turbine generates enough power to supply 1,000 homes.
+Wind energy now supplies 20% of Texas’s electricity demand.
 Investment in wind turbines has also created an increasing demand for ‘wind turbine technician jobs’.

 The good news does not stop there.
-Solar energy and battery systems are also rising, creating more jobs for solar panel installers.
+Solar energy and battery systems are also growing, creating more job opportunities for solar panel installers.

-According to the Solar Energy Industries Association, solar and wind combined make up 55% of the new electricity generating capacity each year.
-This boom in renewable energy could see a decline in fossil-fuel generation, says the article.
+According to the Solar Energy Industries Association, solar and wind combined make up 55% of the new electricity-generating capacity each year.
+This boom in renewable energy could lead to a decline in fossil-fuel generation, according to the article.

 What Has Led to this Renewable Energy Boom?